kartFr/Auto-Animation-Reuploader/README.md

 every step uses this method

 1. right click on the folder

-2. press open in terminal\n
+2. press open in terminal

 ![Screenshot (3)](https://github.com/kartFr/Auto-Animation-Stealer/assets/94320656/e5067e2b-ec03-4d62-9d12-6e78f54a66d0)

 #Installation

+1. open the folder in terminal

+2. install the requirements with:

+  `pip install -r requirements.txt`

+#How to use

+1. open the folder in terminal

+2.  run main.py with:

+   `python main.py`